Exploring the Path of Least Resistance Lessons in Home Education

-Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of basic addition and subtraction facts.
-After a while, it will be easier to simply remember the answer rather than needlessly count beans—the path of least resistance!
+Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of the essential addition and subtraction facts.
+After a while, it will be easier to remember the answer rather than needlessly count beans—the path of least resistance!

-Before you start multiplication with your child, teach skip counting.
+Before you start multiplication with your child, teach skip-counting.
 It’s fun.
-Find a good skip counting cd such as One Hundred Sheep by Common Sense Press.
+Find a great skip-counting cd such as One Hundred Sheep by Common Sense Press.

 - Multiplication Chart

 Have your student fill out a Multiplication Chart (more than once, if it helps).
 Refer to it when working multiplication problems.
-Once memorized, the path of least resistance is remembering the answer without physically checking the chart.
+Once memorized, the path of least resistance is remembering the answer without having to check the chart.

 Here’s a Free Multiplication Chart to Download and Print!